-This Low Carb Keto Carrot Cake is tender, moist and packed with coconut, pecans with a delicious cream cheese frosting.
-It’s a healthy, grain-free, sugar-free dessert with warm spices that is perfect for spring and Easter.
+This Keto Carrot Cake is tender, moist and made with almond flour, shredded coconut, pecans with a delicious cream cheese frosting.
+It’s a healthy, low carb, grain-free, sugar-free dessert with warm spices that is perfect for spring and Easter.

 Spring is in the air and carrot cake is a must for this time of year.
 When it comes to the perfect carrot cake from scratch, everyone has their own preferences.